 The breed isn’t used for hunting purposes anymore, but is still commonly used as a livestock dog and is becoming more popular in India and Pakistan simply as a pet.

 Vikhan Sheepdog Appearance

-They stand around 25 inches tall, but as mentioned there is some level of variation in this because there isn’t a breed standard.
+They stand around 25 inches tall, but as mentioned, there is some variation in this because there isn’t a breed standard.

 However, it’s also common to find dogs with a combination of these colors.

-In some parts of Pakistan its coat is actually used as a substitute for wool, and can be woven into carpets and other textiles.
-For this reason the coat is also very soft and can be spun easily.
+In some parts of Pakistan its coat is used as a substitute for wool and can be woven into carpets and other textiles.
+For this reason, the coat is also very soft and can be spun easily.

 Vikhan Sheepdog Temperament